 “This can be very challenging for government agencies like Alameda County’s GSA,” said Sasha Froyland, Help4Access CEO.
 “They not only need to meet the needs of their internal clients (such as other county departments and public agencies), but they need to comply with CA regulatory requirements, meet the quality and cost expectations of taxpayers, and do all this within a very specific budget.

-“Because Microsoft Access is the fastest prototyping tool in the world, it was the perfect platform to build the custom database applications the GSA needed, rapidly and at a fraction of the price of traditionally developed software solutions,” Froyland added.
+“Because Microsoft Access is the fastest rapid application development (RAD) tool in the world, it was the perfect platform to build the custom database applications the GSA needed, rapidly and at a fraction of the price of traditionally developed software solutions,” Froyland added.

 Help4Access’ team partnered closely with the team from Strategic Enterprise Solutions and the GSA executive team to develop a strategic vision for overall data management and to identify the key performance indicators that would enable the GSA to achieve goals in service-level improvement, operational efficiency, communications and sustainability.